-Once you log in to the system at www.portnynj.info, step-by-step instructions are available in English and Spanish to assist you with the registration process.
-A toll free help line has been established to assist you: 888-760-5130.
+Once you log in to the system at www.porttruckpass.com, step-by-step instructions are available to assist you with the registration process.
+A toll free help line has been established to assist you: 866-758-3838.

-For each truck registered, you will be provided two copies of one of a color-coded sticker.
-These stickers will be mailed starting in November 2010.
-Truck owners are encouraged to register their vehicles in the Port Truck Pass now, so as to ensure receipt of the stickers prior to January 1, 2011.
-The sticker color will be based upon the model year of the vehicle's engine:
+For each truck serving non-container terminals exclusively, you will be provided two copies of one of a color-coded sticker.
+This Non-Container Terminal Voluntary Compliance Sticker will be color-coded based upon the model year of the vehicle's engine:

 Blue Stickers will be issued for – trucks with 1994 - 2006 model year engines powered by diesel fuel.
 These stickers will have an expiration date of December 31, 2016.

 Green Stickers will be issued for – trucks with 2007 and newer model year engines powered by diesel fuel and all Class 8 alternative fuel vehicles (regardless of model year) with fuel types: compressed natural gas (CNG), liquefied natural gas (LNG), electric or hybrid.
 These stickers will not have an expiration date.

 Place one sticker on the upper left-hand corner of the driver's door and one on the upper right-hand corner of the passenger side door of the registered truck.
 Please follow the instruction on the sticker.
 Apply the Non-Container Terminal Voluntary Compliance Sticker on the truck prior to dispatching the truck to any Port Authority non-container terminal.

 Please note that each registered truck is pre-assigned a specific sticker number.
 Please ensure that each sticker number and the associated vehicle VIN number are correctly matched as this will be subject to audit by the Port Authority or its designated agent.